Taking My First Road Trip

 Can You Find All The Sculptures Around Town?

 One of the most striking parts of Rapid City is the art that sits on just about every corner.
 The 40+ sculptures honor American patriotism, heroism, and the history of the region.
 From US presidents to Native Americans these statues honors those who made significant contributions to our country.
-For a full map of each sculpture’s location, check out this website.

 We also passed an alleyway covered in graffiti, which makes for a great photo opportunity.
 It’s on the Northside of Hotel Alex Johnson, so it’s easy to spot.